jklein07/prediction-market-efficiency/README.md

 cell, and a smaller family of cells to correct for.
 Pre-committing to them is what separates a legitimate power gain from choosing the grouping that produces the prettiest p-value after the fact.

+Running the power projection forward from current accumulation says it will probably not deliver all three categories.
+Weather clears comfortably, politics is marginal and depends on where the floor is set, and both election tails currently contain zero instances of the outcome that creates the dispersion, which makes their variance unestimable rather than small.
+An election longshot band where no longshot has yet won tells you nothing about longshots, however many observations it holds.
+I would rather say that now than discover it in September.

 **November.** Everything in this document describes quiet-season behavior.
 The one hypothesis the program still holds open is whether these markets